pedramjlo/supermarket-analysis-1/README.md

     - offer discounts from purchasing <b>Electronic accessories</b> items to use on <b>Sports and Travel</b>
     - while considering women's lower spending in <b>Electronic accessories</b>, keep the category interesting to men

+- The city, Mandalay, has the lowest tax rate on average, however, the average prices there is not far off from Naypyitaw, the cheapest city.
+56.09 vs. 55.16
+- Mandalay could be subject to the vast discount-offering project due to lower taxes and offer online shopping from Mandalay